Internationalisation and the Faculty of Social Sciences

 The Faculty has a significant international aspect with its component academic Schools having partnerships and staff/student exchanges with universities around the world as well having the Brussels School of International Studies, which runs programmes for the School of Politics and International Relations as well as other Schools.

-The Faculty of Social Sciences has invested in Internationalisation and there is a new Faculty Internationalisation Fund of £40,000 available each academic year to assist international student mobility and short term visits such as field trips and study visits.
+The Faculty of Social Sciences has invested in Internationalisation and there is a Faculty Internationalisation Fund available each academic year to assist international student mobility and short term visits such as field trips and study visits.
 Other funds are available for staff to develop international partnerships and research.